 Allow it to simmer for 5 minutes to allow the flavours to combine.
 Don’t let it boil or you run the risk of the cream separating.

 Serve over cooked rice, with a green leafy salad on the side.
+You may also like to serve this dish with spicy mushroom rice.

 Recipe – Easy Chicken a la King